ErillLab/TF_GA/README.md

-# TF_GA

-The main idea of the project is to create a model of nitrogenous bases that fit in our datasets.
-We create new models using a genetic algorithm and then evaluate how they fit into our data.
+# TF_GA: Bacterial Promoter Modeling with Genetic Programming

+This project aims at using Genetic Programming to evolve models of regulated bacterial promoters, using datasets of upstream sequences of genes known or suspected to be regulated by a common set of transcription factors, and a control dataset of non-regulated sequences.

 A tree will be the data struture to save the models (organism).
-In this data structure we find connectors and PSSM-type recognizers:
+In this data structure we find two main types of nodes: connectors and PSSM-type recognizers.

-- Connectors: Is an object that connects a node with other two nodes and an ideal distance between them.
+- Connectors: node objects that connect up to parent node and down to two nodes.
+A connector has a specified ideal distance between its downstream connecting elements.
-- PSSM-type recognizers: Is an object that saves a number of bases of the DNA.
+- PSSM-type recognizers: node objects that specify a short (e.g. 4-5 bp) DNA recognition pattern.
+Based on the BioPython [motifs](https://biopython-cn.readthedocs.io/zh_CN/latest/en/chr14.html) class.
-- ~~Shape-type recognizers~~: Is an object that saves a specific shape of the DNA.

 ## Main Objects

 ### Organism

-Saves a main root connector and a tree-like structure of the model using connector.
-Leaves of the tree are PSSM-type and Shape-type recognizers.
+Organisms contain basic organismal parameters (fitness, etc.) and root node.
+The complete tree structure of the organism is specified by the nodes instantiated in the node downstream of the root node.

 ### P objects (PSSM-type recognizers)

+Meta-parameters:

+- Width: length of DNA recognition region (bp)
+- Depth: simulated number of sequences making up the motif (i.e. max counts)

 Variables:

+- the Bio.motifs object

 Methods:

+- Reset counts (to random values between 0 and _depth_, adding up to _depth_)
+- Randomize column counts

 ### C objects (Connectors)